Brandon Bing

 Brandon Bing (born August 8, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Rutgers Scarlet Knights.
 Bing was signed by the Denver Broncos as an undrafted free agent in 2011.
 In addition to playing with the Broncos, he also played for the Buffalo Bills and the New York Giants.

 Early life

 Bing attended Cheltenham High School, where he received a track scholarship, and walked on to the football team.

 Professional football career

 Bing, coming out of Rutgers University & Cheltenham High School, won his first NFL Super Bowl in 2012, after defeating the New England Patriots.
-He is featured on whistle no days of.
+He is featured on the YouTube program Whistle: No Days Off.
 Season 3 episode 6.